ToniWonKanobi/theoveranalyzed.net/posts/2015/2/14/using-multimarkdown-and-html-to-publish-to-squarespace.md

 # Introduction

-I wrote a [piece](@@SiteRoot@@/2015/1/31/bigfoot-footntes-in-squarespace) a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
-I also recently [updated](@@SiteRoot@@/2015/1/31/bigfoot-footntes-in-squarespace#update) it to include proper number resetting in the `blog.list` view.
+I wrote a [piece][theoveranalyzed] a few weeks back regarding all the 'back-end' things one should do in order to implement Bigfoot style footnotes.
+I also recently [updated][theoveranalyzed 2] it to include proper number resetting in the `blog.list` view.
 Briefly, here was that workflow:

 1. Download the necessary files from bigfootjs.com (the JavaScript itself, and then the stylesheet)
 2. Upload them to Squarespace, using Squarespace's wonky file uploading system